 This recipe was adapted from my friend’s Janet Ching’s cookbook, Gourmet Traveller 88, named after her website.
 Janet generously mailed me an autographed copy of her cookbook, and her cookbook is now sitting proudly on my bookshelf of treasured cookbooks.
 The cookbook was a gift of love from her husband, whom on her birthday, surprised her with published copies of her very own cookbook.
 The book is compact (therefore easy to refer to in the kitchen) and contains 32 international recipes.
 The diversity of the food and delicious food photos clearly highlighted Janet’s culinary talent.
 If you wish to order or enquire about the cookbook, you can email Janet for details.

 You can purchase most of the ingredients in Singapore at the Japanese section of major supermarkets.
-For the ramen noodles, I found them at Isetan Scotts supermarket, and you will also be able to get them at most Japanese-niche supermarkets such as Meidi-ya, Sakuraya and also Cold Storage Takashimaya.
+For the ramen noodles, I found them at Isetan Scotts supermarket, and you will also be able to get them at most Japanese-niche supermarkets such as Meidi-ya, Sakuraya, NTUC Finest and Cold Storage Takashimaya.

 You can tweak the dressing to your liking - personally, I prefer more rice vinegar for the extra tangy taste.